Top Market News: What Happened In Investing Today

 Our winner is 2005.
 Doesn't that actually feel about right?
 Hard times could well be 2-3 years away, or further out than that.
 We have about the same relative inflation expectations across time horizons, only now asset return expectations are in the dirt.

-We're working with something that looks reasonably healthy.
-Compare 2017 with even a few years ago, when rates were hugging zero.
-At least today's curve is an actual curve.
+Compare 2017 with even a few years ago, when rates were hugging zero; at least today's curve is an actual curve.
 It's been a while, so I can see why people have a hard time adjusting.
+But at a glance, we're working with something that looks reasonably healthy.

-This connects with the Fed's read on the situation: the economy is still growing, a little slower than they thought.
+This connects with the Fed's read on the situation: the economy is still growing, a little slower than it thought.
 There is also some fiscal policy upside on the table.
 The PCE inflation rate is bumping against that 2% mark.
 Maybe things really are going well, though not as well as we all would like, and it's time to accept that.

-See also: S&P hits a new high (SPY), but then again GE falls on Immelt caution (GE).
+See also: S&P hits a new high (NYSEARCA:SPY), but then again GE falls on Immelt caution (NYSE:GE).

 Retail Watch